Beckhoff-USA-Community/AutoDeployPCviaScript-main/Script/ReadMe_FirstTimeUseInstructions.txt

 HINT: TwinCAT boot stored: C:\TwinCAT\3.1\Boot
 HINT: twinsafe.bin file is generated from TC3 by right clicking on twinsafe project.

 Step3:
-Edit Powershell code starting at line ~200 to include extra installers
+Find "#ADD YOUR CODE HERE".
+Add your special requirements.
+For sample code on how to do XYZ checkout folder: *\Script\ExampleScriptCode If you have a C60xx processor, you'll at the very least need to enable the lines of code which install the real time driver.
+Find this line of code # Install EtherCAT driver

 Step 4:
-Remove Powershell code which copies license to TwinCAT license file.
-Search for the word "License".
-You may choose to keep this if you do not have a EL6070 or are running trial licenses like me.
+Empty.

 Step 5:
 Copy folder with all powershell files to USB stick